Bad Beat (Brooklyn Nine-Nine): Plot

 After making Boyle (Joe Lo Truglio) his best man, Jake (Andy Samberg) meets with Terry (Terry Crews) and Holt (Andre Braugher) to discuss a criminal and going undercover on an underground gambling ring.
 As Holt wants to stay far from gambling due to a previous addiction, he helps them on the operation.

 Jake wears a bug so that Holt can help him win some games to find the criminal in a club.
 He succeeds and proceeds to meet the criminal later.
 However, due to this, Holt has relapsed into his gambling addiction, much to Jake's and Terry's dismay.
 While Jake meets with the criminal, Holt accidentally blows his cover in a bathroom and is held at gunpoint by the criminal and taken to a limo.
 Jake and Terry manage to track his phone and stop the criminal from killing Holt.
 Holt eventually decides to enter into Gamblers Anonymous.

-Meanwhile, Boyle and Amy (Melissa Fumero) find a truck involved on a crime scene but Boyle decides to use it to invest into a meatball business with Amy, although he forgets to tell Amy about it.
-Eventually, Amy finds him another truck so they can start the business.
-Also, Rosa (Stephanie Beatriz) makes fun of Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) for spending all day sitting.
-She eventually attempts to sit all day with them and finds that remaining seated is very difficult.
+Boyle is preparing a meatball sub food truck business with Amy (Melissa Fumero) as one of his primary investors.
+He finds a truck involved in a crime scene that he thinks would be the perfect fit, but Amy is disgusted with what happened with the truck previously and starts to reconsider her investment.
+Eventually, Amy finds him another truck so they can start the business properly.

+Meanwhile, Rosa (Stephanie Beatriz) is ordered to help Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) with filing documents.
+When she makes fun of them for sitting a lot, the two challenge her to see who can sit in their chair the longest.
+They end up staying in their chairs for over 32 hours before they agree to finally stand up, and Rosa gains a newfound respect for their surprising tenacity.